AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/disp-flushing.md

 http://169.254.196.222/dispatcher/invalidate.cache
 ```

-Once you've fired off the request command to the dispatcher you'll want to see what it's done in the logs and what it's done with the `.stat files`.
-Tail the log file and you should see the following entries to confirm the flush request hit the dispatcher module
+Once you've fired off the request command to the Dispatcher you'll want to see what it's done in the logs and what it's done with the `.stat files`.
+Tail the log file and you should see the following entries to confirm the flush request hit the Dispatcher module

 ```
 [Wed Nov 13 16:54:12 2019] [I] [pid 19173:tid 140542721578752] Activation detected: action=Activate [/content/dam/logo.jpg]